YofaGh/MangaScraper/README.md

 ## Download mangas of a file
 >
+> Let's say you read a couple of mangas that are updated on weekly basis and you want to download all new chapters, then you should go with -file option.
 > When downloading more than one manga using manga_file.py you should specify name of a json file.
 > Json file will be automatically updated after each chapter is downloaded.
 > Example: ```python cli.py manga -file mangas.json```